+This story was updated in January 2021.
 Bottle Bricks are a simple and accessible technology that can transform everyday plastic materials into a useful building material — plastic bottles stuffed full of trash until they are as compact as bricks.
 Bottle Bricks are known widely as “EcoBricks” or “EcoLadrillos” in Spanish and have also been called “Portable Landfill Devices.”
-Bottle Bricks have been used to build houses, school buildings, and other structures for well over a decade in Latin America and they are now increasingly being used around the world as a viable way to clean up the environment; prevent plastic pollution; and create a much needed building material.
+Bottle Bricks have been used to build houses, school buildings, and other structures for well over a decade in Latin America and they are now increasingly being used around the world as a viable way to clean up the environment, prevent plastic pollution, and create a much-needed building material.

 The process is incredibly simple — collect dry inorganic waste material (plastic bags, plastic wrappers, twist ties, etc.) and stuff it into a clean plastic bottle with a wooden stick or spoon.
 The more you stuff, the more plastic you will divert from the landfill or clean up out of the environment, and the stronger your bottle brick will be!

-This How-To will explore some tips on how to make an excellent bottle brick; how to collect a large quantity of bottle bricks for a project; and share some ideas about different structures or projects you could build using your finished bottles.
+This How-to will explore some tips on how to make an excellent bottle brick; how to collect a large number of bottle bricks for a project; and share some ideas about different structures or projects you could build using your finished bottles.

 Our modern trashcans are way too big – throw away your trashcan and replace it with a bottle!

 Step 1: Collect Your Inorganic Waste Material